0

 saltyard.jpgSalt Yard

 Any tapas roundup is going to have a lot of jamon mentions, but if you're looking for a top veggie pick, then Salt Yard is just the place, the flagship in the group with the same name.
 Since opening way back in 2005 their courgette flowers, stuffed with Monte Enebro goat’s cheese, lightly deep-fried and drizzled with honey haven't been off the menu.
-They've started expanding with more Salt Yards, but the original remains the best.
+They started expanded with another Salt Yard in Borough Yards, but the original remains the best.

 Also try: The sister restaurants in the group, Ember YardDehesa and Opera Tavern